null

 What You Need To Know Before Purchasing A Fungo Bat

 We have a lot of tools in the world of baseball to help us get better.
-When it comes to fielding, few tools are as useful as the fungo bat—a fun little bat with a fun little name.
+When it comes to fielding, few tools are as useful as the fungo bat—a little bat with a funny name.

 Fungo bats are used by coaches to hit grounders fly balls for fielding practice.
-Made out of wood or metal, the best fungo bats are substantially lighter than a traditional game bat.
-This lighter weight makes it easier to hit more balls more often.
-You can toss the ball up with one hand, while still controlling the fungo bat in the other hand.
+Made out of wood or metal, fungo bats are substantially smaller and lighter than a traditional game bat, and can be swung with one hand.

 What Makes for a Good Fungo Bat?

-An easy way to detect the difference when searching for the best fungo bat is to see if the drop weight (length - drop weight = weight in ounces) or actual weight for a stated length is listed.
-If it is not listed, you are likely getting an improperly weighted fungo.
+To determine the difference and find the best fungo bat, you can easily check if the drop weight (length minus drop weight equals weight in ounces) or the actual weight for a specific length is listed.
+If this information isn't provided, it's likely that you are dealing with an improperly weighted fungo bat.

-We suggest a fungo for hitting fly balls and ground balls that is a -12 drop weight.
-As an example, a 34” fungo (the most popular length) would be 22 ounces.
+For optimal performance in hitting fly balls and ground balls, we recommend selecting a fungo bat with a -12 drop weight.
+As an illustration, a 34" fungo bat (which happens to be the most popular length) would weigh 22 ounces.

 Is Wood or Metal Better for Fungo Bats?

-• The best metal fungo bats can better handle improper storage (e.g., not in a controlled environment, not in a vertical position) during the off-season
+1. Metal fungo bats excel in withstanding improper storage conditions, such as not being stored in a controlled environment or in a vertical position during the off-season.

-• A large majority of coaches feel that wood makes for the best fungo bat, as it gives the most control to hit to specific spots on the field
+1. A majority of coaches believe that wood bats provide superior control, allowing them to hit balls to specific spots on the field with precision.

 What Type of Wood is Best for Fungo Bats?